Fibre-reinforced plastic: Chopper gun

 Continuous strands of fibreglass are pushed through a hand-held gun that both chops the strands and combines them with a catalysed resin such as polyester.
 The impregnated chopped glass is shot onto the mould surface in whatever thickness and design the human operator thinks is appropriate.
 This process is good for large production runs at economical cost, but produces geometric shapes with less strength than other moulding processes and has poor dimensional tolerance.

 Filament winding

 Machines pull fibre bundles through a wet bath of resin and wound over a rotating steel mandrel in specific orientations.
 Parts are cured either room temperature or elevated temperatures.
 Mandrel is extracted, leaving a final geometric shape but can be left in some cases.

 Pultrusion

 Fibre bundles and slit fabrics are pulled through a wet bath of resin and formed into the rough part shape.
 Saturated material is extruded from a heated closed die curing while being continuously pulled through die.
 Some of the end products of pultrusion are structural shapes, i.e. I beam, angle, channel and flat sheet.
-These materials can be used to create all sorts of fibreglass structures such as ladders, platforms, handrail systems tank, pipe and pump supports.
+These materials can be used to create all sorts of fibreglass structures such as ladders, platforms, handrails, pipes, and pump supports.